-Environmental monitoring covers emissions to air, effluents and solid and hazardous waste.
-Section 4 presents the various laws and regulations that apply to emissions, effluents and wastes from the Fabricated Metal industry.
+Environmental monitoring covers emissions to air, effluent and solid and hazardous waste.
+Section 4 presents the various law and regulations that apply to emissions, effluents and wastes from the motor industry.
 Expected pollutants and hazardous releases from the industry are specified in section 2.4.
-Table (18a) presents the compliance monitoring activities for air emissions and work environment.
-Whereas, monitoring of solid and hazardous waste is summarized in Table 18b.
-For each production process related pollution aspects are identified in section 2.4.
+For each p roduction line related pollution aspects are identified in section 2.2.
 The pollution aspects of service units are presented in section 2.3.
 The output from the measurements and analysis of the parameters are recorded in the environmental register of the facility.
+Table (20) presents the compliance monitoring activities for the different aspects of pollution as per environmental laws.

-Monitoring of pollutants and releases requires careful consideration of the techniques being used because due to the expected effect on the interpretation and hence, the reliability of the collected data.
-The common techniques used in environmental monitoring will be explained in the next sections.
+Monitoring of pollutants and releases requires careful consideration of the techniques being used because of the expected effect on the interpretation and hence, the reliability of the collected data.
+The common techniques used in environmental monitoring will be explained in next section.

-10.1 Emissions to Air
+10.1 Emission to air

 Air emissions can be measured either on periodical or continuous basis.
 Periodical measurements: Periodical measurements give the state of emissions over the chosen sampling time.
 Quantities needed in every emission calculation, such as volume flow, oxygen content and humidity of the fume, are determined by periodical measurements.
 Periodical measurement results are also used as a support for converting the continuous concentration measurement results into annual emissions.

-Periodical measurements are carried out as manual single measurements or as short period continuous measurements by the plant itself or by an external measurer.
-Periodical emission measurements are carried out annually for the following emission components: NOx, SO2, TRS, CO, CO2, Cl and particles.
+Periodical measurements are carried out as manual single measurements or as short period continuous measurements by the plant itself or by an exterior measurer.
+Periodical emission measurements are carried out annually for the following emission components: NO_x,SO2, CO,CO2, Cl and particles.
+In all cases, it should be noted that regular maintenance, control and calibration are needed to obtain an acceptable measurement accuracy level.

-Continuous measurements: The continuous measurements describe the temporal variations of the concentrations of the emission components during the operation.
-General requirements for continuous monitoring systems are that the sampling places should be representative and that the monitoring equipment should be suitable for the concentrations to be monitored and for the prevailing circumstances.
-The emission control data system should preferably be part of the process control system.
-Sulfur dioxides, TRS, particles, carbon oxide are generally measured continuously.
+Continuous measurements: The continuous measurements describe the temporal variation of the concentrations of the emission components during the operation.
+General requirements for continuous monitoring systems are that the sampling locations should be representative and that the monitoring equipment should be suitable for the concentrations to be monitored in the prevailing circumstances.
+The emission control data system should preferably be part of the process control system Sulfur dioxide, TRS, particles, carbon oxide are generally measured continuously.

-Emission calculation: Differences between the calculational methods can cause mistakes when comparing the environmental loads of different plants.
+Emission calculation: Differences between the different calculation methods can cause mistakes when comparing the environmental loads of different plants.
 Material balance calculations are used to complete emission measurements in order to get an impression of the reliability of the measurement results as well as to create a general view of the total emission level of each component.
-The amount of diffuse emissions that cannot be recorded by emission measurements can be substantial.
+The amount of diffuse emissions that can not be recorded by emission measurements can be substantial.